-Meetings of the Authority are held in public and live streamed, save for individual items of a sensitive nature properly considered in confidential session.
+Meetings of the Authority are held in public and live streamed, save for individual items of a sensitive nature properly considered in confidential session in accordance with the legislation.
 Agendas and minutes of meetings are available for inspection on the Authority's website.
 Members of the public may ask questions and make representations in person / remotely on relevant matters at meetings.
-Each of the committees has distinct terms of reference, with each having a periodic review.
-Member attendance for the Authority and Committee meetings during the year was 76% (marginally below the target for the year).
+Each of the Committees has distinct terms of reference, with each having a periodic review.
+Member attendance for the Authority and Committee meetings during the year was 74%.